A1-0123/class-activities/3 - OOP/week5/parcel.md

 Once you've created your `.parcelrc` file, Parcel will automatically pick up the configuration and apply the specified options during the build process.

 Feel free to experiment with different configuration options and plugins to tailor Parcel's behavior to your project's needs.

-Certainly!
-Here's more information about plugins and transforms in Parcel:

 **Plugins:**
 Plugins extend Parcel's functionality by adding additional features and capabilities to the build process.
 They allow you to handle specific file types, optimize assets, apply custom transformations, and more.
 Here are some commonly used plugins: